We are ready for Winter 2021

 - Costs for supplies may vary considerably depending on what students already have or where they purchased their supplies; cost provided is on the moderately high end.

 - Students in this program are required to purchase a mobile learning device from the college.
 Computer cost is approximately $1,450.00 plus a $100.00 access fee.
-An optional gaming computer may be purchased by the student independently for approximately $3,000.00.
 In the second year of the program, only the access is charged.
 These costs are subject to change.
 Check your admissions letter for more details or contact your program and check the Mobile Learning page.

 - Students will be charged a medical/dental benefit fee unless they opt out by demonstrating alternative coverage prior to the end of the first week of class.fees, books and supplies is the same for all students.